 Bananas are still best fed in moderation.
 Other fruits that contain less sugar and have a more favorable phosphorus-to-calcium ratio are ideal.

 Many owners prefer tropical fruits like mangoes, honeydew, and papaya—notably, red-footed tortoises like eating strawberries due to their bright red color.

 Leopard tortoises are native to dry, arid regions, specifically South Africa, Ethiopia, and Somalia.

 Like the sulcata, this tortoise is a herbivore, so its diet should be 50-80% grasses and greens.
 Leopard tortoises should also be given veggies to supplement their meals.

 However, leopard tortoises don’t need fruit in their diet.
-In the wild, they rarely encounter fruit and haven’t evolved to digest it properly.
+They rarely encounter fruit in the wild and haven’t evolved to digest it properly.